-Chevalier Jean Chardin, a French traveller in Persia between 1673 and 1677, described 273 Hammams in Esfahan, few of which have still survived.
-They were considered as public buildings and were located in the centre of quarters, along the bazaar axis next to mosques and caravanserais.
+Chevalier Jean Chardin, a French traveler in Persia between 1673 and 1677, described 273 Hammams in Esfahan, few of which have still survived.
+They were considered public buildings and were located in the center of quarters, along the bazaar axis next to mosques and caravanserais.
 Hammams were used by both genders at different hours.
 As with houses, the inner part of the hammams was set deep in the middle of the building so as not to waste heat.

-The hammams were divided into two main sections, the sarbineh, and the garmkhaneh.
+The hammams were divided into two main sections, the carbine, and the Garmkhaneh.
 Garmkhaneh had some small underground labyrinthine tunnels that carried the smoke of the fire to warm the Garmkhaneh that comes from Toon.
-The log and charcoal for warming the hammam was fired some hours earlier by the Toontab who was the hammam care taker.
+The log and charcoal for warming the hammam were fired some hours earlier by the Toontab who was the hammam caretaker.

 In Garmkhaneh, Dallak was always ready for the washing and bathing of their customers as well as the massage.
 Dallaks sometimes had the role of the barber as well and his customers could have their hair cut or their beards trimmed as necessary at the hammam.
 Cuppers were in the hammam for those who wanted cupping or bloodletting.
 Henna chambers were for those wishing to dye their hair, palms, and soles.
 The next space was for customers who required the removal of unwanted hair.
 Some Hammams had water pools with a desirable temperature and others even had diving boards.

 The water necessary for Hammams came from wells and was pulled to the Abanbaar by oxen working in a dedicated space known as a Gav Chah.
 From there the water was transferred to the ponds of the Hammam through baked clay pipes and in this way, the continuous need for water would be satisfied.